-Property and equipment are carried at cost less accumulated depreciation.
-Depreciation is computed using the straight-line method over the estimated useful lives of the assets.
-Each individual asset costing \$2,500 or less is expensed as incurred, and is included under general and administration expenses caption in the statement of operations.
+Fixed assets are carried at cost less accumulated depreciation.
+Depreciation is computed using the straightline method over the estimated useful lives of the assets.
+Each individual asset costing \$500 or less is expensed as incurred, and is included under depreciation caption in the statement of operations.